Health and Safety Plan for La Roche University (Updated 08/11/22)

 Hand-wipe stations for self-use will be available in common areas, including computer labs, the dining hall, Zappala Campus Center Square, Wright Library, fitness centers and weight rooms.
 Additional stations with hand sanitizer, gloves and masks will be at entry/exit points and multiple other locations.
 High-use touch areas will be cleaned four times daily and twice on weekends.
 Shields will be installed in public office spaces, classroom podiums and where applicable.

 La Roche Facilities Management and an industrial disinfection contractor will treat areas for COVID-19 as needed.

 GUIDELINES FOR RESIDENTIAL HOUSING

-Unvaccinated students who are exposed to COVID will be required to quarantine for 10 days.
-Limited rooms with private bathrooms are set aside on campus for students who need to self-quarantine or self-isolate throughout the semester because of positive COVID-19 tests or exposure to individuals who tested positive.
-Unvaccinated students who require a private room during quarantine must pay a room differential.
-Students needing to quarantine or isolate who live within a two-hour drive of campus, and are able to return home, are encouraged to do so.
+If you are a close contact of someone who has COVID-19, you do not need to quarantine, but you must wear a mask for 10 days and test for the virus on the fifth day.
+Do not eat or drink in public.
+Limited rooms with private bathrooms are set aside on campus for students who need to self-isolate throughout the semester because of positive COVID-19 tests.
+Students needing to isolate who live within a two-hour drive of campus, and are able to return home, are asked to do so.